Temples of The Church of Jesus Christ of Latter-day Saints

 Salt Lake Temple

-4th dedicated temple in operation; closed for renovation; building the visitors' pavilions and entrance pavilions; ornamental fencing installed; removing landscaping from around the Assembly Hall and Beehive House; renovation estimated to be completed in 2026
+4th dedicated temple in operation; closed for renovation; plazas completed and open to public; temple load transferred to new foundation; building the entry and visitor pavilions; renovations underway on Assembly Hall, Lion House, and Beehive House; renovation estimated to be completed in 2026

 Closed for Renovation